dmx-systems/dmx-documentation/docs/install.rst

 ---------------

 Currently we recommend you to download the `beta-7 release <https://download.dmx.systems/dmx-5.0-beta-7.zip>`_.
-To try out the latest state of development you can download the `latest snapshot <https://download.dmx.systems/ci/dmx-latest.zip>`_ instead.
-All previous snapshots are available for download on https://download.dmx.systems/ci/.

 Save the according file to a location of your choice, e.g. your "Downloads" folder.
 Open a terminal and go to that location.